openjuy/ia2022/tp01/resolucion.md

 A = round(10*(rand(20,25)));
 % Extraemos la matriz A1 de 3x8 desde la posición (5,5).
 A1 = A(5:7,5:12)
-A2=A
+% Asignamos A a A2 para poder eliminar las filas y columnas A2=A
 % Primero eliminamos las columnas.
 A2(:,11:14) = [];